dotnet/docs/docs/azure/migration/appcat/custom-configuration.md

 ---
 title:  How to customize analysis through run configs
-description: Learn how to customize analysis through run configs for the Azure migrate application and code assessment for .NET ms.topic: conceptual ms.date: 08/16/2024
+description: Learn how to customize analysis through run configs for the Azure Migrate application and code assessment for .NET ms.topic: conceptual ms.date: 08/16/2024
 ---

 # How to customize analysis through run configs

-The Azure migrate application and code assessment tool supports custom analysis using run configs.
+The Azure Migrate application and code assessment tool supports custom analysis using run configs.
 Before the tool runs an analysis, it discovers all available rules and analyzers and then uses the ones that match current project's traits.
 However, some results might be too noisy for some applications.

 Provide a json run config file to manage and scope the rules and analyzers: